 Best Backpacking Rain Jackets

-I would be remiss were I to write an article on lightweight backpacking rain jackets without including the Marmot Precip.
-One of the oldest staples of the backpacking rain gear genre that I am aware of, this was my very first rain jacket purchase.
+I would be remiss were I to write an article on the best backpacking rain jackets without including the Marmot Precip.
+One of the oldest staples of the rain gear genre that I am aware of, this was my very first rain jacket purchase.

 It’s nearly indestructible, too – I’ve carried the thing with me for years through just about any situation you can imagine.

-If you’re looking for a proven jacket with time tested reliability, this is it.
+If you’re looking for a proven packable rain jacket with time tested reliability, this is it.

 Be aware that the PU coated nylon construction is subject to breakdown over use and will eventually fail.